 What is Dessert Hummus?

 Technically speaking, I guess it’s nothing.
-But if we’re giving ourself a little leeway, it’s a sweet version of hummus.
+But if we’re giving ourselves a little leeway, it’s a sweet version of hummus.

-Technically speaking, hummus is a thousands-of-years-old method of blending chickpeas (garbanzo beans), tahini, lemon, and some herbs and spices into a lusciously smooth, savory dip.
+Technically speaking, hummus is a thousands-of-years-old middle-eastern dish made by blending chickpeas (garbanzo beans), tahini, lemon, and some herbs and spices into a lusciously smooth, savory dip.
 But you probably already knew that.

 The Original Dessert Hummus Recipe?
 Well, One of Them, Anyway.